What you need to know

 • 11 p.m. to 12 a.m.

 Rest is important to your loved one.
-Activity is minimized during these times to promote rest.
-We encourage you to use this time as an opportunity to take a break and care for yourself; however, you are welcome to remain in the room with your loved one.
+Activity at night is minimized to promote rest.
+We encourage you to use this time as an opportunity to take a break and care for yourself.

 Social services